zerrubabbel/code-red/install-guide.md

 - Arch should be updated regularly.
 Once per week is optimal.
 - Wednesday and Thursday are generally the safest days for avoiding bad package updates, as determined by most development cycles.
 - `journalctl, dmesg, --verbose` commands, log files, and launching applications from the terminal are useful ways to get troubleshooting insight.
-- To launch an application from the termainal, simply type its name as a command, and execute.
+- To launch an application from the terminal, simply type its name as a command, and execute.

 # Further Resources